-- Without a doubt, make sure that you receive a receipt or other form of verification for any and all payments you make.
+- Make sure that you receive a receipt or other form of verification for any and all payments you make.

 - Make sure you are dealing with the original debt collector who contacted you first.
 Furthermore, once you’ve been contacted by a debt collector do not try to contact your original creditor as this may cause confusion (unless absolutely necessary).

-If once you’ve verified the information provided to you by your debt collector and you’ve decided that the debt is in fact not yours, here’s what you should do:
+Once you’ve verified the information provided to you by your debt collector, here’s what you should do:

 There are laws in Canada that protect the consumer from unfair debt collection practices.
 When dealing with a debt collector here are some red flags that you should watch out for:

-- A debt collector is allowed to contact your family members, friends, and employer to ask for your phone number or address.
+- A debt collector is allowed to contact your family members, friends, and employer to ask for your contact information.
 But they are not allowed to ask for any other information.
-If a debt collector is harassing you or the people you know, contact the Financial Consumer Agency of Canada right away.
+If a debt collector is harassing you, contact the Financial Consumer Agency of Canada right away.